TZstatsADS/ads-spring2023-project1-SrushtiSanghavi/output/README.md

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains the cleaned_philosophy_data.csv file, which is the cleaned and processed file for further analysis.